kgullion/signalprocessing/windows/README.md

 //Length of signal
 let L = 1500;
 let w = flattop(L);
-//Default type of windowing function is symmetric.
-You may change it to periodic. let wP = flattop(L,"periodic");
+let wP = flattop(L,"periodic");
 console.log(w);
-console.log(wP);

 ```
 ### Rect Window